vnkazna/container_monitor/docs/writing-tests.md

 ## Unit tests `npm run test-unit`

-Modules that **don't depend on `vscode` module** can be unit tested.
-Unit tests for a module are placed in the same folder.
+Modules that don't depend on the `vscode` module can be unit tested.
+Place unit tests for a module in the same folder as the production code.
 The name of the test file has `.test.js` suffix.
+If the code under test depends on the `vscode` module, you must add the `vscode` methods and objects to the [`vscode.js`](src/__mocks__/vscode.js) [manual Jest mock](https://jestjs.io/docs/en/manual-mocks#mocking-node-modules).

 - `src/git/git_remote_parser.js` - production file
 - `src/git/git_remote_parser.test.js` - test file